Branched covers and matrix factorizations: Reduced matrix factorizations and Ulrich modules

 It follows that $(R_{a,1}')^\flat \cong \bigoplus_{i \in \Z_a}T^i((y^2,y,y,\dots,y)) \in \MatFac{\mathbf{k}\llbracket y \rrbracket}{a}{y^{a+1}}$.
 By Proposition \ref{thm:finite_reduced_type} and Corollary \ref{thm:Ulrich}, the matrix factorization $(y^2,y,y,\dots,y)$ $\in \MatFac{\mathbf{k}\llbracket y \rrbracket}{a}{y^{a+1}},$ and its corresponding shifts, are the only indecomposable reduced matrix factorizations of $y^{a+1}$ with $a$ factors.

 Notice that for $a \ge 4$, the polynomial $y^{a+1}$ does not appear on the list given in Theorem \ref{thm:B} for any $d > 2$.
-Thus, the conclusions of this example imply that $y^{a+1}$ has infinitely many isomorphism classes of indecomposable matrix factorizations with $a$ factors but only finitely many which are reduced. \end{example}
+Thus, the conclusions of this example imply that, for $a\ge 4$, the polynomial $y^{a+1}$ has infinitely many isomorphism classes of indecomposable matrix factorizations with $a$ factors but only finitely many which are reduced. \end{example}

-The next example shows the necessity of the assumption $d \leq \text{ord}(f)$ in Corollary \ref{thm:Ulrich}.
+The last example shows the necessity of the assumption $d \leq \text{ord}(f)$ in Corollary \ref{thm:Ulrich}.